meilisearch/documentation/references/displayed_attributes.md

 #### Body

-List of displayed attributes of an index.
+An array of strings that contains attributes of an index to display.

 ### Examples